 Entertainment Brandy sings on the subway; learns NYC is a rough place Watch: Brandy sings on the subway, learns NYC is a tough town The subway is a rough place to get some compliment--or even noticed.
 Just ask Brandy.
 By AMNY.COM July 14, 2015 9:58 AM Print Share fbShare Tweet Email Everyone knows the subway rules: Don't pay attention, don't even make eye contact.
 Since Brandy Norwood has been in NYC since April, it's a little surprising that she learned this the hard way.
 The singer posted a video on her blog of a social expierment: She sang a Whitney Houston song on the subway dressed in a hoodie with big sunglasses and a camera, but nobody noticed her song.
 "I just gave that my all and nobody said nothing!"
 Brandy said after no one even looked up from her song.
 "People in New York are very rude.
 Like oh my god."
 On her blog, Brandy posted "Can a Sistah get ONE fan?!"
 After deciding to call her mom for support (but being denied, since we all know there's no service on the subway), Brandy asked a nearby passenger.
 He helpfully told her that she needed to "go up and sell yourself," and she shouldn't be afraid."
 "You've got a cold city, this is a warm city, ready to embrace you, but you need to engage people," he said.
 "We've seen this a million times, you've got to do something different."
 Brandy moved to NYC in April to star in "Chicago."
 She is set to wrap up her run in August, and she said she took to singing on the subway to "REALLY experience" NYC.
-By AMNY.COM Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY.COM Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.